Dr David Beard

 ‘Britten’s Ambiguities; Tippett’s Times; Metzer’s Borrowings’, Journal of the Royal Musical Association, 129/2 (2004), 305-23

 'From the Mechanical to the Magical: A Pre-Compositional Plan for Birtwistle's Carmen Arcadiae Mechanicae Perpetuum', Mitteilungen der Paul Sacher Stiftung, 14 (April 2001), 29-33

 Reviews in Music & Letters, twentieth-century music and The Musical Times, in addition to programme notes for various music festivals and opera houses.

-Following publication of Harrison Birtwistle's Operas and Music Theatre (Cambridge, 2012) in CUP's 'Music since 1900' series, a project supported by the British Academy and the AHRC, David is currently revising and updating Musicology: The Key Concepts, co-editing and writing a chapter for Harrison Birtwistle Studies (for which he received a Music Analysis Development Fund award from the Society of Music Analysis), and preparing a book on music by Judith Weir (for which he is currently on a semester sabbatical).
+Following publication of Harrison Birtwistle’s Operas and Music Theatre (Cambridge, 2012) in CUP’s ‘Music since 1900'’series, a project supported by the British Academy and the AHRC, David is currently editing Harrison Birtwistle Studies for CUP; research for his own chapter in this book was supported by a Music Analysis Development Fund award from the Society of Music Analysis.
+He is also revising and updating Musicology: The Key Concepts, for Routledge, and preparing the first book on music by Judith Weir.

 Research Papers, Public Lectures and Seminars